 Certain bariatric procedures reduce the volume of the stomach, which leads patients to feel full after eating less food than they their bodies are accustomed to.
 By reducing food intake, this long-term caloric restriction drives weight loss and helps prevent patients from regaining lost weight.

 Other weight loss surgeries modify the way the digestive system processes food, which causes the body to absorb fewer calories from consumed food.
+Certain surgeries may also decrease absorption of fat, proteins, minerals and vitamins.

 The following non-exhaustive list of bariatric procedures includes the most widely-practiced techniques.
-Many of these surgical procedures use a combination of intestinal malabsorption and caloric restriction to bring about lasting weight loss, but there are some that focus exclusively on one approach over the other.
+Many of these surgical procedures use a combination of intestinal hypoabsorption and caloric restriction to bring about lasting weight loss, but there are some that focus exclusively on one approach over the other.

 Within one year of an LSG procedure, patients tend to lose anywhere from 55% to 75% of their excess weight.

 Gastric balloons are devices that reduce the available volume of the stomach that restricts caloric intake.
-This outpatient weight loss procedure does not alter the stomach or the digestive tract, so it is well suited for patients who are not good candidates for surgery and offers a great option to complement a weight loss program built around diet and exercise.
+This outpatient weight loss procedure does not alter the stomach or the digestive tract, so it is well suited for patients who are not yet candidates for surgery and offers a great option to complement a weight loss program built around diet and exercise.

 By using an inflatable balloon to reduce the available space in the stomach, this procedure brings about weight loss because patients feel more full for longer periods of time after eating, allowing for longer periods between meals.
 Even though gastric balloons are only a temporary measure, as they are meant to be removed within a 6-month time frame, patients usually lose about a third of their extra weight over the course of this period.
+They are often combined with medications that increase satiety, to prevent weight gain after balloon’s removal.

-This bariatric surgery procedure draws on both gastric reduction and intestinal malabsorption by creating a small gastric pouch and re-routing parting of the intestine.
+This bariatric surgery procedure draws on both gastric reduction and intestinal hypoabsorption by creating a small gastric pouch and re-routing parting of the intestine.
 After gaining popularity in Europe and Asia, the MGB procedure is relatively new to Canada and the United States.

 Based on traditional gastric bypass techniques, this surgery requires less operative time because there is only one connection between the stomach and intestine (rather than two).

 After creating a gastric pouch near the esophageal sphincter, the first part of the intestine is divided in two, with the lower section (known as the “Roux” limb) attached to the gastric pouch, while the upper section (known as the “Bilio-Pancreatic” limb) is attached further down the Roux limb.
 This new intestinal formation brings digestive juices into the Roux limb, which brings digestion and ingestion further down the digestive tract.
+Hormonal changes, like an increase of GLP-1, cause satiety.

 Each year, more and more studies show that carrying a significant amount of excess weight is associated with a long list of medical problems.
 Over time, people struggling with chronic or morbid obesity, face far greater risks than the general population for medical issues, such as: